tellor-io/dataSpecs/types/MimicryMacroMarketMashup.md

 The `MimicryMacroMarketMashup` query has two parameters:

-1. **ethereumNftCollections**
+1. **metric**
-    - description: A CSV list of NFT collection contract-addresses on the Ethereum Mainnet
+    - description: The metric that should be use for all calculations.
+99.9% of the time this will always be "market-cap"
     - value type: `string`

-3. **tokens**
-    - description: A CSV list of cryptocurrency tokens (e.g. 'APE, MANA, SAND')
+2. **currency**
+    - description: The currency that should be used for all calculations.
+99.9% of the time this will always be "usd"
     - value type: `string`

-> Note that no currency is specified because the resulting market capitalization will always be returned in USD.
+3. **collections**
+    - description: An array of Collection structs, where each Collection includes the blockchain where the NFT contract is deployed, and the contract address itself
+    - value type: `Collection[]`
+    - struct: `tuple(string, address)`

+4. **tokens**
+    - description: An array of Token structs, where each Token includes the blockchain where the token contract is deployed, the lower-case short name of the token, and the token contract address itself
+    - value type: `Token[]`
+    - struct: `tuple(string, string, address)`

-> Also note that in the future we may include NFT collections from more chains (hence the query parameter naming), as well as more asset classes (e.g. stocks, commodities, fine spirits, etc.).
+> Note that in the future we may include NFT collections and tokens from more chains than "ethereum-mainnet".

 ## Response Type